pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 The following sections describe how to configure service accounts and registry credentials.

 The following access is required:

   - Read access to the registry containing the Tanzu Application Platform bundles.
 This is the registry from [Relocate images to a registry](../../docs-tap/install.hbs.md#relocate-images-to-a-registry) or `registry.tanzu.vmware.com`.
-  - Read access to the registry containing the image to scan (if scanning a private image)
+  - Read access to the registry containing the image to scan, if scanning a private image
-  - Write access to the registry to which results will published to
+  - Write access to the registry to which results are published

 1. Create a secret `scanning-tap-component-read-creds` with read access to the registry containing the Tanzu Application Platform bundles.
-This is used to pull the App Scanning component images.
+This pulls the App Scanning component images.

     >**Important** If you followed the directions for [Install Tanzu Application Platform](../install-intro.hbs.md), you can skip this step and use the `tap-registry` secret with your service account.